elixir-lang/elixir/lib/elixir/pages/references/compatibility-and-deprecations.md

 There are currently no plans for a major v2 release.

-## Compatibility between non-major Elixir versions
+## Between non-major Elixir versions

 Elixir minor and patch releases are backwards compatible: well-defined behaviours and documented APIs in a given version will continue working on future versions.